You Can Combine Motherhood and Study

 I also understood the fact that we do not necessarily have to work in the same way, and that I can make positive use of the flexibility that I chose that program for.

-I made a decision not to let my studies how I took care of my infant, so I took her with me to all meetings and lectures whenever possible.
+I made a decision not to let my studies affect how I took care of my infant, so I took her with me to all meetings and lectures whenever possible.
 I would ask for permission to breastfeed her or just move to a discreet part of the room.
 She was so supportive, as little as she was, and did not express her boredom except in a few situations.

 Now, as I get closer and closer to the end of my journey to gain a Ph.D. degree, I realize that my motherhood was a big factor pushing me to give this graduate study what it needed.
 It was not the center of my life but a part of it.
 My children remind me of that all the time.
-They provide me the moral support and the necessary time I need when things get difficult.
+They provide me with the moral support and the necessary time I need when things get difficult.

 So can we combine motherhood and graduate studies?